dagronf/DSFStepperView/README.md

 ## Receiving value changes

-There are three methods for dynamically receiving value updates.
+There are four methods for dynamically receiving value updates.

 ### Receiving value changes via a delegate.